So we are drinking a...

 It's World Population Day

-According to the United Nations, world population hit seven billion on 31st October 2011.
-That's an awful lot of thirsty people!
+According to the United Nations, world population hit 7.7 billion in 2019.
+That's an awful lot of people!

 Only two centuries ago, the globe held under a billion people, and most estimate we'll be up to around nine billion within 30 years.
 Almost all of this growth will occur in the sprawling, choked cities of the developing world, leading to an immensely crowded planet and increased pressure on scarce resources.

 Cheery stuff, isn't it?
 So the UN has designated today as World Population Day, a time for us to reflect on issues concerning, well, population.
 Us?
-We'll be taking the edge off our anxiety with a Baby Guinness shot, a blend of two classic shooter liqueurs that looks, well, exactly like a miniature pint of Guinness.
-And, if had the kind of weekend that might have contributed to global population growth, perhaps sip on a Joy Division.
+We'll be taking the edge off our anxiety with a Baby Guinness, a blend of two classic shooter liqueurs that looks, well, exactly like a miniature pint of Guinness.

 It's also the anniversary of Donald Bradman's 309